ghaskari/ghaskari/README.md

 *03/2023 – Present*
 *Nobitex is the largest cryptocurrency exchange in Iran, serving 10M+ users.*

-* Owned and scaled a **multi-exchange market intelligence platform**, aggregating OHLCV, order-book, and trade-volume data across local and international exchanges for **real-time liquidity monitoring and anomaly detection**.
+* Built and scaled a **multi-exchange market intelligence platform**, aggregating OHLCV, order-book, and trade-volume data across local and international exchanges for **real-time liquidity monitoring and anomaly detection**
-* Designed and maintained **production-grade ETL pipelines** using **Prefect, PostgreSQL, and MongoDB**, sustaining **>99% uptime** with automated backfills, validation, and scheduled workflows.
+* Designed and maintained **production ETL pipelines** using **Prefect, PostgreSQL, and MongoDB**, achieving **>99% uptime** with automated backfills, validation, and scheduling
-* Fine-tuned and productionized **BERT-based Persian sentiment analysis models**, achieving **89.3% F1-score** and integrating outputs into user-behavior, market-risk, and engagement analytics.
+* Fine-tuned and deployed **BERT-based Persian sentiment analysis models**, achieving **89.3% F1-score** and integrating outputs into market-risk and user analytics pipelines
-* Developed and deployed a **real-time Persian ASR service** using transformer models and **FastAPI**, reducing **Word Error Rate (WER) by 25%** and enabling structured analysis of audio-based user signals.
+* Developed a **real-time Persian ASR service** using transformer models and **FastAPI**, reducing **Word Error Rate (WER) by 25%**
-* Led **cross-platform social and behavioral analytics** (Telegram, Instagram, Twitter, YouTube, app stores), translating multi-source signals into actionable insights for **marketing performance and growth optimization**.
+* Led **cross-platform behavioral and social analytics** (Telegram, Instagram, Twitter, YouTube), translating multi-source data into actionable insights for growth and marketing optimization

 ---